The power of being proximate.

 In a country where 70 percent of the population depends on agriculture, improvements in farming technology and techniques – and the credit to access them – are vital to improving living conditions.
 That’s where we come in.
 Our mission is to increase incomes across rural Myanmar.
 Over the past 14 years, our customers have seen an average annual income increase of 30 percent by using our products and services, which helps put food on the table, keep kids in school and set families up for a brighter, easier future.

-Agility through moments of change
+We work agile through moments of change

 While our mission has always stayed the same, over the years we’ve adapted quickly, responding to changing needs.
 This couldn’t have been more true in the days immediately after Cyclone Nargis hit the Ayeyarwady Delta in 2008.
 That year we shifted gears, employing our distribution network to eventually deliver over $16 million in emergency aid to 1.2 million farmers.